Tropingenie/SimRigs/TruckSim/Documentation.md

 Button panel can be made to various levels of realism.
 TODO: Add screenshots of trucks to be used.
 Keyed ignition may require some additional logic, though since we are using an Arduino we may be able to bypass the editing of `controls.sii` that [George on the SCS forums](https://forum.scssoft.com/viewtopic.php?t=311011) suggests.
 The main reason for starting with a truck Simrig is also here: I can easily mock up a button panel on a breadboard using one of the many Arduino kits available on AliExpress.

+Later iterations will use the same ["monolever joysticks"](https://www.aliexpress.com/w/wholesale-joystick-toggle-switch.html) as I plan to use in the SimRail rig, while the master key can use something like a [3 position keyed selector](https://www.aliexpress.com/item/1005005578633896.html).

 ### Additional Resources

 Technically this is going to be more of a look into various "sim dashboards" since I ended up exploring that.